MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 ## Privilege Escalation alerts

-### OAuth app with suspicious metadata have exchange permission
+### OAuth app with suspicious metadata has exchange permission

 **Severity**: Medium

 **MITRE ID**: T1078

-This detection triggers an alert when a line of business app with suspicious metadata has privileges to manage permission over Exchange.
+This alert is triggerd when a line of business app with suspicious metadata has privilege to manage permission over Exchange.

 **TP or FP?**